bsakai2000/DesktopGames/README.md

 `./configure` script.
 Then run `./configure` to generate a `Makefile` from the `Makefile.am` templates, then finally run `make` to generate the final files from the `Makefile`

+### Packaging with automake
+The maintainer (me) should run `make dist` to generate a tar file containing all required source materials as well as the `./configure` script, so end users will not need to run `autoconf` on their own systems.
+This removes a build dependency for the final user.
+Files that are required for distribution that are not required by default can be specified using the `EXTRA_DIST` variable in the `Makefile.am` that declares how to build it.
+This is how I package built manpages.